slarse/slarse.github.io/content/blog/Programming/enums.md

 in the `FormatOption` enum.
 Additionally, any modern IDE will kindly list the possible values when you type `FormatOption.`, such that a programmer does not even necessarily need to consult the documentation, assuming that the enum values have descriptive enough names.
-The compiler can als distinguish between `FormatOption.UPPER` and a misspelling such as `FormatOption.UPER`, as the latter is not defined, so runtime errors due to invalid options is no longer a problem.
+The compiler can also distinguish between `FormatOption.UPPER` and a misspelling such as `FormatOption.UPER`, as the latter is not defined, so runtime errors due to invalid options is no longer a problem.